Uiowa-Applied-Topology/tanglenomicon_core_libraries/source/note-plpath/unit-description.md

 ###### Move active node down

 This function moves the active node to be a child of the current node.
-Functionally, this is the same as descending the path.
+Functionally, this is the same as descending the plpath.

 ```mermaid
 stateDiagram-v2